ryeash/doctor/README.md

 Messages can be published and consumed via the EventBus.

-Basics of event produce and consume:
+Basics of event publish and consume:

 ```java
 // This class implements EventConsumer and will receive String events.